RichardLitt/standard-readme/README.md

 4. [A badge](#badge) to point to this spec.
 5. [Examples of standard READMEs](example-readmes/) - such as this file you are reading.

+Standard Readme is designed for open source libraries.
+Although it’s [historically](#background) made for Node and npm projects, it also applies to libraries in other languages and package managers.

 ## Table of Contents